Characterization of Null Geodesics on Kerr Spacetimes: Geodesic Equations

 where the dot denotes differentiation with respect to the affine parameter $\lambda$. \footnote{The radial and the angular equation can be entirely decoupled by introducing a new non-affine parameter $\kappa$ for the geodesics.
 It is defined by $\frac{\mathrm{d} \kappa}{\mathrm d \lambda}=\frac{1}{\Sigma}$.} For $L_z \neq 0$ the four equations are homogeneous in $L_z$, when written in terms of the conserved quotients.
 For the radial and the angular equations we have:

 \begin{remark} To avoid introducing new functions whenever we change between different sets of conserved quantities we use $R(r,E,L_z,Q)=R(r,E,L_z,K(Q,L_z,E))$. \end{remark}From the homogeneity of the equations of motion \eqref{eq:eom} we get that the only conserved quantities which affect the dynamics are conserved quotients like $\mathcal E$, $\mathcal Q$ or $\frac{Q}{E^2}$ in the case of $L_z=0$.
 This is due to the fact that an affine reparametrization $\lambda \mapsto \alpha \lambda$, $\dot \gamma \mapsto \alpha ^{-1} \dot \gamma$ changes the values of $E$, $L_z$ and $Q$ while leaving the trajectories and the aforementioned quotients unchanged.
 The case $L_z=0$ can be seen as the limit of $\mathcal Q$ and $\mathcal E$ tending to infinity.
 In these notes we will omit a separate discussion of this case as it is essentially equivalent to the Schwarzschild case and it is not needed for the understanding of the phase space decomposition in \cite{2014arXiv1402.7034D}.
-It is sufficient to consider future directed geodesics as the past directed case follows from the symmetry of the metric when replacing ($t,\phi$) with ($-t,-\phi$).\\ In Schwarzschild the condition $\dot t > 0$ guarantees that the geodesic is future directed.
-For Kerr a suitable condition is to require that $g(\dot \gamma, e_0)\leq 0$ is satisfied.
-From that we obtain the condition for causal geodesic in the exterior region to be future directed to be:
+It is sufficient to consider future directed geodesics as the past directed case follows from the symmetry of the metric when replacing ($t,\phi$) with ($-t,-\phi$).\\ In the Schwarzschild case, a causal geodesic in the external region is future directed if and only if $\dot t > 0$.
+For Kerr, the suitable condition is $g(\dot \gamma, e_0)\leq 0$.
+This can be rewritten as

 In terms of the conserved quotients this condition takes the form: